How To Find Missing Files In After Effects (Takes JUST 1 Min)

 Adobe After Effects How To Find Missing Files

-Among the myriad of challenges you might face, one of the most common is dealing with missing files.
+Among the myriad of challenges you might face in After Effects Video Editing, one of the most common is dealing with missing files.
 Maybe you've shifted some assets around on your computer, or perhaps you've inherited a project from someone else with a different file structure.
 Whatever the reason, those pesky "missing file" notifications can be a real thorn in your side.

 Relinking these missing files is akin to piecing together a jigsaw puzzle.
 It's about ensuring every piece is in its rightful place, allowing your project to run seamlessly.
 And just like any puzzle, there's a method to the madness.